 - Thought leaders — keywords used

-- Conversations around words or phrases core to your brand
+- Conversation that include words or phrases that are core to your brand

-- Leads–Conversations they’re having, even those unrelated to your brand, product or service, and any notable events
+- Leads — conversations they’re having, even those unrelated to your brand and products

 According to Search Engine Watch, 72% of people who complain on Twitter expect a response within an hour.